Amanuel3065/Amanuel3065/README.md

 <br />
 <br />

-Junior data/ML engineer who builds scalable data pipelines using tools like Airﬂow, Kafka, and dbt to perform data warehousing and transformation.
-I have data modeling dexterity with advanced python libraries together with SQL databases.
-Moreover, skilled with advanced python libraries in areas of computer vision, deep learning frameworks, and MLops.
-I create data-driven solutions and experienced working on various aspects of data science/machine learning processes such as data processing and preparation, analysis, modeling, and deployment.
+A results-driven Data Engineer specializing in building scalable data pipelines using Airflow and DBT.
+Proficient in data warehousing, transformation, and modeling with advanced Python libraries and SQL databases.
+Experienced in data visualization with business intelligence tools for impactful reporting and and a collaborative team player.

 ### :hammer_and_wrench: Tools, platforms and frameworks